sripberger/jpi-error/README.md

 # jpi-error
-Class for JPI standard and application-defined errors.
+Error class for JPI standard and application-defined errors.

+Work in progress.